 Alan Yu

 I'm a recent graduate of MIT, where I did my MEng ('25) at LIDS advised by Luca Carlone.
 Before that, I did my B.S. in Artificial Intelligence ('24), where I was fortunate to work with Ge Yang, Phillip Isola, and John Leonard at CSAIL.
-I do research in robot learning and am particularly interested in foundation models, generative-AI + simulation, and evaluation.
+My research is in robot learning, where I'm interested in foundation models, generative AI + simulation, and scaling up evaluation.

 In my free time I enjoy swimming and attempting to play the guitar.